deepankerc/cybersecurity-nlp/cybersecurity_nlp/README.md

 There is a sentence filter to remove bad sentences after tokenizing.

+## Key Phrases

+Key phrases from documents are extracted using the SGRank implementation in Textacy.
+Key phrases are used as autocomplete suggestions.

 ## Paragraph Detection

 Inititally, paragraphs have been defined as runs of good sentences, but that could be improved dramatically.